hud-turn/netops-git-push-only/README.md

 ## Requirements
 1. In order to use this repo you will need to create two separate files.
+The first file is a .env file that will store credentials for this program.
-   + You will need to create a .env file that stores the credentials used to connect to a Cisco SSH instance.
+   + You will need to add the credentials used to connect to a Cisco SSH server.
    + You will also want to to add the credentials used to connect and push configuration files to an online git repository.
 2. The second file that is required is a targets.csv file, as it currently stands you will need to delineate your SSH targets.
    + The targets.csv file must contain a list of ip addresses delimited by a comma without a space.